davidpattenaude/pattenaude/content/experience/_index.md

 ### Stanislaus State

-I am currently finishing a degree at California State University Stanislaus in Business Administration with a concentration in Computer Information Systems.
+I graduated Summa Cum Laude at California State University, Stanislaus in Business Administration with a concentration in Computer Information Systems.

-I have been recognized on the Dean's List of [Fall 2019](http://meritpages.com/pattenaude).

 My education involves diverse project management experience, experience in SQL technologies such as Oracle databases, and fluency in Python.

 ### Sacramento City College

-I graduated Fall of 2018 with highest honors within the Business Administration program at Sacramento City College with a well-rounded general education and business education.
+I graduated with highest honors within the Business Administration program at Sacramento City College with a well-rounded general education and business education.